Kernels of operators on Banach spaces induced by almost disjoint families: The proofs of and

-We require the following elementary combinatorial lemma, which is almost certainly known.
-However, we have not been able to find it anywhere in the literature, so we include a proof.
+In the proof we require the following elementary combinatorial lemma, which may be thought of as a weighted version of the Inclusion--Exclusion Principle, as it is stated in \cite[Proposition~6.62]{MT}, for example.
+Results of this kind are well-known in the literature, but since we have not been able to find this particular variant anywhere or deduce it from known results, we include a short, self-contained proof of it in \Cref{app:A}.

 \begin{Lem} Let $A_1,\ldots,A_m$ be distinct subsets of~$\Gamma$ for some $m\in\N$, set